 HEAD OF THE COMPUTER DEPARTMENT

-The original PDP-1 Type 30 display was a point-plotting display, plotting randomly accessible points onto a 1024 x 1024 raster area of
+The original PDP-1 Type 30 display was a point-plotting display, plotting randomly accessible points onto a 1024 x 1024 area of

 Also emulated are the display's varying levels of intensity: While the Type 30 display featured technically a range of 8 levels of intensity, only 7 were actually addressable by the PDP-1 (with one control bit reserved for the Type 31 "Precision CRT Display" for use as a photomultiplier device).
 According to the source code, 4 different levels of brightness are actually used by the game, especially for the background starfield.